Simonaofas/eTrek/README.md

 # eTrek
 Emergency Response Tracking Web Application

-Overview
+## Overview

 This web application is designed to track individuals in real-time during emergency situations such as evacuation, camping, and hiking.
 The goal is to provide a reliable and efficient system for emergency responders to locate and assist individuals in distress.

-Features
+## Features

-Real-time GPS tracking of individuals.
+- Real-time GPS tracking of individuals.
-Emergency alert system for users to request assistance.
+- Emergency alert system for users to request assistance.
-User-friendly interface for both individuals and emergency responders.
+- User-friendly interface for both individuals and emergency responders.

-Technology Stack
+## Technology Stack

-Backend:
+- **Backend:**

-Python with Django framework.
+  - Python with Django framework.
-Database: PostgreSQL for storing user data.
+  - Database: MySQL for storing user data.

-Frontend:
+- **Frontend:**

-HTML, CSS, JavaScript.
+  - HTML, CSS, JavaScript.
-Mapping: Integration with Google Maps API for location visualization.
+  - Mapping: Integration with Google Maps API for location visualization.